aws/aws-dotnet-session-provider/README.md

 The **Amazon DynamoDB Session State Provider** allows ASP.NET applications store their sessions inside DynamoDB.
 This helps applications scale across multiple application servers while maintaining session state across the system.

+## Change Log

+The change log for the can be found in the [CHANGELOG.md](https://github.com/aws/aws-dotnet-session-provider/blob/master/CHANGELOG.md) file.

 ## Usage Information

 This project builds a ASP.NET Session State provider that stores session in a DynamoDB table.
 The session state provider can retrieved from [NuGet][nuget-package].